MashMB/nvim-ide/README.md

 10. **NodeJS** - for proper Neovim work
 11. **npm** - for NodeJS
 12. **tzdata** - for default container timezone settings
+13. Everything needed to install Neovim from source

 All components for Neovim are installed (pynvim with pip and neovim with npm).